 - Develop your personal and professional leadership skills through LEV’s iLEAD or Distinguished Leaders program.

-- Apply for a Richter Independent Study Fellowship grant to fund original research anywhere, including the U.S. Supreme Court.
+- Apply for a Richter Grant to fund original research anywhere, including the U.S. Supreme Court.

 - Present the findings of your research at the Rall Symposium for Undergraduate Research.